FITFUNS/oasis_editor_manual/docs/user-manual/graphics/layers/index.md

 * set cameras to render only some meshes
 * set which lights affect which meshes

-A PlayCanvas application is created with a default set of layers which are always present.
+A OasisW application is created with a default set of layers which are always present.
 You can create your own layers and re-order them to suit your particular requirements.

 At a fundamental level a layer is list of meshes to render.
 Each layer is divided into two sub-layers: Opaque and Transparent.
 When a mesh is added to a layer the layer stores it in one of the two sub-layers, depending on whether the material on the mesh needs to render transparently or not.
 This is because transparent sub-layers are often sorted differently than opaque sub-layers.